jsjoeio/learning-roadmap/README.md

 - completed "Build a Survey Form" on September 9th, 2018
 - completed Introduction to Computer Science and Programming with Python on October 29th, 2018
 - submitted talk to JS Heroes and Phoenix WordCamp
-- started watching Advanced React.
-Stopped on video 13, 3 mins.
-- redeployed Prisma server
+- stopped at Advanced React - Module 4.
+Clientside GraphQL.